 The health benefits of tuna fish may include its ability to reduce cardiovascular disorders, stimulate growth and development, lower blood pressure and cholesterol levels, and help in weight loss.
-Tuna also has the ability to boost the immune system, increase energy, aid in skincare, increase red blood cell count, and may even have anti-cancer properties.
+Tuna also has the ability to boost the immune system, increase energy, aid in skincare, and increase red blood cell count.
 It may also protect against various kidney diseases, prevent age-related macular degeneration, reduce general inflammation, and inhibit cell membrane damage.

 What is Tuna Fish?